-· if State, local and other Federal programs are to be consolidated in project 785, then the Title I Schoolwide Plan outlines the ways in which funds will be used to meet the intent and purpose of each program that was consolidated.
-[ESSA, Section 1114(b)(7)(B)]
+☐ By checking this box, the school principal certifies that, if State, local and other federal programs are to be consolidated in project 785, then the schoolwide plan outlines the ways in which funds will be used to meet the intent and purpose of each program that was consolidated.
+[ESSA, Section 1114b(7)(B)]

-- 1. Leverages sufficient resources (e.g., fiscal, human, time) to improve student outcomes. - 2.
+- 1. Leverages sufficient resources (i.e., fiscal, human, time) to improve student outcomes. - 2.
 Leverages funding streams to connect the reform strategies developed. - 3.
 Outlines how the school will meet the intents and purposes of each funding source. - 4.
-Outlines how funds from Title I and other State and Federal education programs will be used to meet the intent and purpose of the programs.
+Outlines how funds from Title I and other state and federal education programs will be used to meet the intent and purpose of the programs.